markmoxon/aviator-source-code-bbc-micro/README.md

 # Source code for Aviator on the BBC Micro

-This repository contains the source code for Aviator on the BBC Micro.
+This repository contains source code for Aviator on the BBC Micro.

 I am slowly adding commentary to the code.
-Check out the [main source file](1-source-files/main-sources/aviator-source.asm) to see how I'm getting on.
-I might be some time... it's complicated!
+Check out the [main source file](1-source-files/main-sources/aviator-source.asm) to see how I'm getting on, as well as the work-in-progress collection of [deep dives](https://aviator.bbcelite.com/deep_dives/).
+It might take some time... it's complicated stuff!

 See the [introduction](#introduction) for more information.